“Insanity is doing the same thing over and over again but expecting different results.”

 Amazon and Netflix are two consumer examples of AI in our daily lives.
 But let us dig deeper into what AI looks like in today’s talent acquisition world.

 Say your team needs to hire a software engineer in Boston.
 Before the requisition is opened, AI can predict potential challenges and suggest ways to optimise.

 How long did it take to fill this role previously?
 Which job boards are most effective?
 AI can offer suggestions for optimizing your job descriptions to align closer to similar roles in the industry.

-The job market is changing every day, but this doesn’t mean the candidate experience is no longer a priority.
+The labour market is changing every day, but this doesn’t mean the candidate experience is no longer a priority.
 Your consumer brand and employer brand have never been as entwined as they are today.